UPDATED 16 November 2022

 If you have not been offered a third primary dose and feel you are eligible for one, we recommend you contact your medical team or GP.

 - In Scotland, the NHS will contact you to arrange your appointment.
+You can find more information on the NHS inform website.

 The COVID-19 vaccine is more likely to be effective if you have a functioning immune system.
 This means that people who have just had their stem cell transplant may need to wait a few months before they can be vaccinated: